Yhnlvy/panther/doc/source/plugins/index.rst

 ===================

-Panther supports many different tests to detect various security issues in JavaScript code.
+Panther supports many different tests to detect various security issues in Node.js code.
 These tests are created as plugins and new ones can be created to extend the functionality offered by panther today.

 Writing Tests